Each school has its own special focus, yet all are rooted in ABC’s

 disabilities and delays and serious medical conditions.

+support, counseling.
 The lessons and impact of the classrooms are also

 brought directly into the home through home-based early intervention